23W-GBAC/AmaAdusei/automationblog.md

 (SIRI, PLAY ME,'IT'S A GOOD DAY TINEE NE'😭😹)

-# COMMENTS AND OVERALL IMPRESSION
+# WEEK FOUR; COMMENTS AND OVERALL IMPRESSION
 I shed a lot of tears and had a lot of migranes during this process.

 Three times I caught myself nearly  saying,"Scheiße."
 To even decide on the automation project was tough.